GottWall/GottWall/README.rst

 GottWall is a scalable realtime metrics aggragation platform.
 It also comes with beautiful customizable dashboard for visualizing metrics with charts.
+This package, at its core, is just a simple aggregation server and beautiful customizable web dashboard for visualizing metrics with charts.

+It will handle authenticating `clients <Available clients>`_ (such as stati) and all of the logic behind storage and aggregation.

 .. image:: https://secure.travis-ci.org/GottWall/GottWall.png
 	   :target: https://secure.travis-ci.org/GottWall/GottWall